lautarodragan/jolteon/README.md

   - 🚧 In the future, if any non-bug causes an issue, rather than just being ignored, proper UX will be implemented and feedback given.
 - A clock on the top bar.
 Can be turned off via configuration.
 - Configurable key bindings
+  - See [actions.ini](assets/actions.ini) — the default key bindings.
+  - Or run `jolteon print-default-key-bindings`.
+  - Can also `jolteon print-default-key-bindings > ~/.config/jolteon/actions.ini` to get started.
-  - The Help screen has a bit of info on this, but the UX will improve in the future, like support to change the key bindings inside the application.
+  - The Help screen has a bit of info on this, too, but the UX will improve in the future, like support to change the key bindings inside the application.
 - 🚧 Themes
   - Currently, there's only one theme.
-You can find it in `assets/theme.toml`.
+You can find it in `assets/gruvbox_dark.toml`.
 90% of the code allowing customization and multiple out-of-the-box themes is already done, so this feature is likely to come soon.
   - There will be some way to switch themes programmatically from outside the application, for themes to be switchable by external scripts.
   - Integration with OS light/dark mode will be added.
 Which theme is associated with each mode will be configurable, but have a sensible default.